YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The first row has to look soft before it looks dense.
 That is the detail patients notice when the hair is wet, lifted, or seen from the side.

 Patients with fine hair face a different problem.
 They may need more careful density planning because coverage is weaker.
 That contrast is explained in fine hair hair transplant.
 The useful comparison is not one ethnicity against another.
-It is how shaft calibre changes the way density appears.
+It is how shaft caliber changes the way density appears.

 Temples can make an Asian hairline look natural or artificial very quickly.
 If the temple points are pushed too far forward, made too sharp, or angled against the native direction, the result can change the whole face.
 Aggressive temple promises during a quick online quote are a warning sign.